-- The Gate opens at 6pm on the Sunday prior to the Man Burn.
-Plan your arrival so that you show up at the Gate after opening.
+- Plan your arrival so that you show up at the Gate after opening.
 We cannot allow people who show up early to wait in town (see #1 above).

 - During peak traffic periods we will be controlling traffic with highway flaggers along Hwy 447 before the Gerlach gas station.
 Past experience has shown that long lines at the gas station have caused unsafe conditions.
 Watch for signs and flaggers on the road; they are fellow Burning Man volunteers helping to make your arrival safer!
 Please fill up in Fernley/Wadsworth (or other areas) and help reduce the traffic backup in Gerlach.

-- As you approach the Burning Man entrance from the highway, tune your radio to 95.1 FM for Gate Information Radio!
+- As you approach the Burning Man entrance from the highway, tune your radio to 95.1 FM for Gate Advisory Radio Station!
 We will be broadcasting up to date info about the entry process.
 Not sure why there is a backup or how to get to will call?
 Tune in!

 - Drive no more than 5-10mph on Gate Road!
 We have volunteers working out there and the dust can make it hard for you to see them.
 Speeding also causes ruts in the road, and that’s a bummer for your suspension.

 - We place signs along your approach to the Gate.
 They have helpful information, please read them.

 - Stay in your vehicle.
 We cannot emphasize that enough.
 Don’t wander along the road looking for will call or exploring the desert.
 If you need to go to will call, your entire vehicle should go with you.
 Don’t risk losing your friends.